b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

 OK, now let's give it a swing.
-First, something simple IQ = 76, and IQ = 124 (should equal to -1 sd, +1 sd). *Alternatively you can look at the value returned by `getZScore` as a value on the x-axis in @fig:normDistribution (top panel).*
+First, something simple IQ = 76, and IQ = 124 (should equal to -1 sd, +1 sd). *Alternatively, look at the value returned by `getZScore` as a value on the x-axis in @fig:normDistribution (top panel).*

 ```jl
 s = """